PreProd-Internship/DIY-Python-SweetViz/LearnWithPrompts.md

 # 🎯 Learn SweetViz with Prompts

+Use your favourite LLM to learn more about SweetViz!

 ## 📚 Project Summary
 This project focuses on using SweetViz for exploratory data analysis (EDA) in Python.
 The system:
 - Generates visualized reports with key insights